stronnag/mwptools/docs/manual/docs/mwp_support.md

 ### How, where

 * [**GitHub Issues preferred**](https://github.com/stronnag/mwptools/issues)
-* INAV discord (#off-topic)
+* INAV discord (`#off-topic`)
     * Most likely you will be requested to raise a [GitHub Issue](https://github.com/stronnag/mwptools/issues) for non-trivial cases or if there is an [Information requirement](#information-requirements).
-Hint, you can cut out the middle-man here.
+Hint, you can easily cut out the middle-man here.
 * See also [Information requirements](#information-requirements)

 ### Supported OS